 Parents have a dual legal obligation to provide ongoing financial support to help cover the costs of raising their child.
 In Missouri, when one parent has primary custody of the child, the other parent may be ordered to provide for the child through child support payments.
 Child support is ordered based on the financial situation of the parents and child at a specific time.
 However, the financial situation of a parent may change significantly, which may be enough to modify the amount of monthly child support.

-If you have any questions about how a change in income will impact child support orders for your child, with an increase or decrease in support, contact the Joshua Wilson Law Firm today.
+If you have any questions about how a change in income will impact child support orders for your child, with an increase or decrease in support, contact the Higher Level Legal Law Firm today.

 Modifying a Child Support Order